52010116/connect-4/README.md

 (horizontally, vertically or diagonally).
 In case there are no more discs left and neither player has won it is called a stalemate and the game is over.

 ## How to start the game ##

+The first step is to download the game.py file from GitHub and open it in a Python-Editor like Pycharm.
+Once the code is opened in your editor, just press the “run” button which executes the code.
+After that just follow the instructions displayed on the terminal and have fun playing Connect Four!